malwarepad/mongodb-s3-backupper/README.md

 	- [License](#license)

 ## Purpose
 When it comes to databases, I never really trust them.
-Backups are always necessary but with databases I feel like they're extra relevant.
-This was the mindset behind this small project: to help me archive MongoDB databases without much effort securely.
+Backups are always necessary but when we're speaking about storing irreplaceable and confidential data, I feel like they're extra relevant.
+This was the mindset behind mongodb-s3-backupper: to help me securely and effortlessly archive MongoDB databases.

 ## Stack
 The stack is extremely simple, since not much is required for what we're trying to achieve: